Emmy Rossum Hints She Is Leaving ‘Shameless’ But The Show ‘Will Continue On’

 For the past eight years Rossum, 31, has been playing scrappy Chicago native Fiona Gallagher, the older sister of the Gallagher clan who raises her five younger siblings with little to no help from her alcoholic father or mentally ill mother.

-In the post, Rossum contrasts the opposing reality of her upbringing as an only child to the series’ chaotic family, with its many official and non-official members.
+In the post, Rossum contrasts the opposing reality of her upbringing as an only child to the series’ dysfunctional family, with its many official and non-official members.
 She describes watching her onscreen siblings grow up, and the bond they share after spending nearly a decade together.
 She taught Emma Kenney, 18, who plays her younger sister Debbie, how to shave her leg, and she was there when Ethan Cutkosky, 19, who plays Carl, learned how to drive.
 The whole clan was at Rossum’s real-life wedding in May of last year.

 “Being ensconced in that messy Gallagher family love is something I’d always dreamed of.
 But even off set, it feels real.
 We’ve watched the kids grow up into the strong, talented, independent human beings that they are,” she wrote.